jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "It's no use," he said quietly, his manner recalling vividly to the looker-on in the next room Karl Metzerott's stern, self-contained grief at the bedside of his dying wife, "It's no use; I don't want to be the Christ any more!"

-"Den I'll be bad," cried Pinkie; and, suddenly lapsing into one of her naughtiest fits, she threw herself on the <p class="pagenum">Begin page 142</p> floor and screamed in a manner that Louis' composure was not proof against; the tears rose to his eyes and his breast heaved.
+"Den I'll be bad," cried Pinkie; and, suddenly lapsing into one of her naughtiest fits, she threw herself on the <hr><p class="pagenum">Page 142</p> floor and screamed in a manner that Louis' composure was not proof against; the tears rose to his eyes and his breast heaved.

 "I think I'll go home now," he said with quivering lip.